 When did Oregon EPR fees go live?

-Oregon fees went live on July 1, 2025 -- the first active fee obligation of any U.S. packaging EPR state.
+Oregon fees went live on July 1, 2025, the first active fee obligation of any U.S. packaging EPR state.
 First invoices have been paid.
-The 2025 Annual Supply Report was due May 31, 2026.
+The 2025 Annual Supply Report was due to CAA May 31, 2026, a CAA-set program date; Oregon DEQ describes it as an internal CAA deadline.

 Does the Oregon NAW injunction protect all producers?